- Frequently-asked Questions? Go to our FAQs Page

 About Kick Butts Day

-2013 Events in Georgia
+2015 Events in Georgia

 State Leaders Urged to Support Tobacco Prevention Initiatives

-WASHINGTON, D.C.—Kids in Georgia will stand up against tobacco on March 20 as they join thousands of young people nationwide for the 18th annual Kick Butts Day.
-More than 1,200 events are planned across the nation.
+WASHINGTON, D.C.—Kids in Georgia will stand up to Big Tobacco on March 18 as they join thousands of young people nationwide for the 20th annual Kick Butts Day.
+More than 1,000 events are planned nationwide for this day of youth activism, sponsored by the Campaign for Tobacco-Free Kids.
 (See below for a list of local events.)

-More Events (0)
+More Events (6)